 When generated

-The SPoS’s MIS application generates this primitive after receiving an MIS_Prereg_Xfer.indication primitive, to relay preregistration signaling to the target PoS.
+The MIS user on SPoS generates this primitive after receiving an MIS_Prereg_Xfer.indication primitive, to relay preregistration signaling to the target PoS.
 The SPoS may do this to relay link-layer frames or to establish a security association derived from KeyDerivationKey.
-In order to allow the SPoS and the TPoS to exchange the KeyDerivationKey, the MISF of the SPoS first produces KeyDerivationKey, and another random number Nonce-N. Then SPoS’s MISF encrypts KeyDerivationKey using the mechanism specified in 5.5.4.2, and transmits the result to the TPoS along with Nonce-N and Nonce-T, where Nonce-T is the value received from the MN in the MIS_Prereg_Xfer protocol message.
+In order to establish a SA between the TPoS and the MN the MISF of the SPoS produces KeyDerivationKey.
+Then SPoS’s MISF encrypts the service specific TLVs including Nonce-T using the mechanism specified in 9 of IEEE Std 802.21-XXXX, and transmits the result to the TPoS, where Nonce-T is the value received from the MN in the MIS_Prereg_Xfer message.

 Effect on receipt